filecoin-project/helm-charts/charts/lotus-secrets-creator/README.md

 # Lotus Secrets Creator

-The lotus secrets creator is a chart tool to help generate valid secrets for the lotus fullnode chart.
+The lotus secrets creator is a chart tool to help generate valid secrets.
+It can be used to generate secrets for a lotus fullnode chart.
+Multiple secrets can also be created at the same time when creating new networks.

 ## Deployments